andrej/a8/readme.md

 ## Installation

-The following dependency is required:
+The following dependencies are required:
 - libconfig

-The script `bootstrap.sh` will install it, but you still need to add `dependencies/libconfig-install/lib` to your `LD_LIBRARY_PATH` upon execution.
+The script `bootstrap.sh` will install those, but you still need to add `dependencies/libconfig-install/lib` to your `LD_LIBRARY_PATH` upon execution.
+Using `scripts/run.sh` to run a monitored program will do so for you.
 Alternatively, you can install the `libconfig-dev` package on Ubuntu.

 Build the kernel module and the library: